Seagate/cortx/doc/ProvisionReleaseBuild.md

 ## Tested by:

-- Jan 6, 2021: Patrick Hession (patrick.hession@seagate.com) on a Windows laptop running VMWare Workstation 16 Pro.
+- May 11, 2021: Patrick Hession (patrick.hession@seagate.com) on a Windows laptop running VMWare Workstation 16 Pro.